Sports Coach Logo Sports Coach Training Principles Fitness Components

 Never under-eat your fats

 There is nothing more important in the keto diet than fats.
-If you do not consume the right amount of fats, you are essentially doing a completely different diet.
-Without the fats you risk being endlessly hungry, losing muscle mass, and not being able to keep up with your diet.
+If you do not consume the right amount of fats, you will be following a completely different diet.
+Without fats, you risk being endlessly hungry, losing muscle mass, and not being able to keep up with your diet.

 Reach your goals faster

 Intensive studies on the keto diet indicate that it increases the body’s ability to burn fat, even while resting.
-With the right amount of exercise, even without overdoing it, you might find you can reach your body and weight loss goals even easier.
+With the right amount of exercise, even without overdoing it, reaching your body and weight loss goals is easier.

 Always listen to your body

 The keto diet is not for everyone.
-It is one thing to feel bad within the first few weeks, but if you continue to feel dizzy and exhausted, you might have to reconsider.
-You can try adding a few more carbs to your diet, but this might be an indicator that it is not the diet for you.
+Feeling bad within the first few weeks is one thing, but if you continue to feel dizzy and exhausted, you might have to reconsider.
+You can try adding a few more carbs to your diet, but this might indicate that it is not your diet.

-Regardless of what time of year it is, the keto diet can keep your body and your health in perfect harmony, all you have to do is listen to it.
+Regardless of the time of year, the keto diet can keep your body and your health in perfect harmony; all you have to do is listen to it.

 Page Reference